 The investment manager may invest in instruments which can be difficult to sell when markets are stressed.

-Where leverage is used through the use of swaps and other derivative instruments, this can increase the overall volatility.
-Any event that adversely affects the value of an investment would be magnified if leverage is employed by the portfolio and losses would be greater than if leverage were not employed.
+Where leverage is used as part of the management of the portfolio through the use of swaps and other derivative instruments, this can increase the overall volatility.
+While leverage presents opportunities for increasing total returns, it has the effect of potentially increasing losses as well.
+Any event that adversely affects the value of an investment would be magnified to the extent that leverage is employed by the portfolio.
+Any losses would therefore be greater than if leverage were not employed.